-As the rules on electronic communications marketing under Belgian law result from the ePrivacy Directive (see question 43), these rules may change once the ePrivacy Directive is replaced by the ePrivacy Regulation (which has not been adopted yet).
+As the rules on electronic communications marketing under Belgian law result from the ePrivacy Directive, these rules may change once the ePrivacy Directive is replaced by the ePrivacy Regulation (which has not been adopted yet).
+In addition, on 10 February 2020, the DPA published its Recommendation 1/2020 on data processing activities for direct marketing purposes, which aims at clarifying the complex rules relating to the processing of PII for direct marketing purposes and provides practical examples and guidelines around direct marketing.